 Fun fact: I drove a Smart Cabriolet on that road once.
 I wouldn’t suggest it.

 A Strong Community

-Regardless of what and how you like to ride, there’s a group of people in California doing exactly that.
-People are riding all over the state at all hours and you’re never far from a helping hand if you need it.
+Regardless of how, what, and where you like to ride, there’s a group of people in California doing exactly what you love.
+People are riding all over the state at all hours, and you’re never far from a helping hand if you need it.

-But before you buy a one-way ticket to the west coast, you probably want to know how to make a dirt bike street legal in California – and why it’s not as easy as it sounds.
+But before you buy a one-way ticket to the Best Coast, you probably want to know how to make a dirt bike street legal in California – and why it’s not as easy as it sounds.